Blog · Review Essay · Last reviewed June 23, 2026

 The book's weakness is the other side of its strength.
 Its broad critique sometimes compresses AI, machine learning, platforms, datafication, and automation into one political object.
 Rossi's Artificial Intelligence review makes a useful technical objection: AI as a scientific field is wider than machine learning, including areas such as search, planning, scheduling, optimization, and knowledge representation.

 Yuchao Zhao's 2025 review in Global Media and China is also helpful here.
 It praises the book's interdisciplinary force while noting that some datafication arguments are not new.
 That is fair.
 Crawford's originality is less in discovering each component than in forcing them onto the same map.
+The right response is not to soften the extraction lens, but to make it more precise: which resource, which institution, which labor relation, which data claim, which classification, which feedback loop, which failure mode?

-For this site, Atlas of AI is a book about the machine's hidden body.
+Atlas of AI is a book about the machine's hidden body.

-Artificial intelligence often presents itself as answer, assistant, oracle, coworker, companion, or neutral infrastructure.
+Artificial intelligence often presents itself as answer, assistant, coworker, companion, or neutral infrastructure.
 Crawford keeps asking what vanished in order for that presentation to work.
 The mine vanishes into the chip.
 The worker vanishes into automation.
 The labeler vanishes into the dataset.
 The dataset vanishes into fluency.
 The server farm vanishes into the word "cloud."
 The institution vanishes into the interface.

 That disappearance is politically dangerous because it turns dependency into atmosphere.
 When users experience AI as a clean surface, they can forget the supply chains, labor regimes, data claims, classification choices, and surveillance institutions underneath it.